Michael Johnson (fighter): Consecutive losses

 Johnson faced Clay Guida on February 6, 2021, at UFC Fight Night 184.
 He lost the fight via unanimous decision.

 Return to victory

 Johnson was scheduled to face Alan Patrick on May 7, 2022, at UFC 274.
-However, the bout was pushed back one week to UFC on ESPN: Błachowicz vs. Rakić for undisclosed reasons.
+However, the bout was pushed back, one week to UFC on ESPN: Błachowicz vs. Rakić, for unknown reasons.
 Johnson won the fight via knockout in the second round, snapping his three year long losing streak and getting his first knockout victory since 2016 in the process.

 Johnson faced Jamie Mullarkey on July 9, 2022, at UFC on ESPN: dos Anjos vs. Fiziev.
 He lost the fight via controversial split decision.
 15 out of 19 media outlets scored the fight in favor of Johnson.
-The bout earned the Fight of the Night bonus award.
+The bout earned Johnson his third Fight of the Night bonus award.

 Johnson faced Marc Diakiese on December 3, 2022, at UFC on ESPN 42.
 He won the bout via unanimous decision.

-Personal life

-Johnson trained at Springfield Fight Club, which is an affiliate of Gracie Barra based in Springfield, Missouri.
-Johnson also worked there as the assistant mixed martial arts coach.